Firepal/tempograph/HOW.md

 `0.1b` means 1/10 of a beat.
 Can only be used if tempo was previously declared.

-# Tempo declaration
+# Tempo methods

 ## CONSTANT
-Describes a constant tempo that will simply be `bpm` until the next tempo change.
+Describes a constant tempo `bpm` until the next tempo change.

 - beatsperminute (bpm): `float`
 - start_offset (sofs): `OffsetUnit`